Commonwealth of the Philippines: World War II

 General Douglas MacArthur's army landed on Leyte on October 20, 1944, as did the Philippine Commonwealth troops who arrived in other amphibious landings.
 The Philippine Constabulary was placed on active service with the Philippine Commonwealth Army and re-established from October 28, 1944, to June 30, 1946, during the Allied liberation and the post–World War II era.
 Fighting continued in remote corners of the Philippines until Japan's official surrender in August 1945, which was signed on September 2 in Tokyo Bay.
 Estimates of Filipino war dead reached one million, and Manila was extensively damaged when Japanese marines refused to vacate the city despite orders from the Japanese High Command.
 After the war in the Philippines, the Commonwealth was restored, and a one-year transitional period began in preparation for independence.
 Elections followed in April 1946, with Manuel Roxas winning as the first President of the independent Republic of the Philippines and Elpidio Quirino winning as vice-president.

 Independence of the Philippines

-The Commonwealth was dissolved when the U.S. recognized Philippine independence on July 4, 1946, as scheduled.
+The Commonwealth was dissolved when the US recognized Philippine independence on July 4, 1946, as scheduled.
 However, the economy remained dependent on the U.S. due to the Bell Trade Act, otherwise known as the Philippine Trade Act, which a precondition for receiving war rehabilitation grants from the United States.